-Building Construction / Roads and Bridges contracts with a value less than $250 000.
+Building and Construction works valued at less than $250 000 and Roads and Bridges works contracts with a value less than $500 000.

 A Probity Adviser provides advice on probity issues before and during the process of tendering and contracting to ensure the process is fair and in accordance with government guidelines.

 Also known as procurement.
 Purchasing is the acquisition of goods or services.